iJrod/Cadence-smart-contracts-transactions-scripts/README.md

 # Cadence-smart-contracts-transactions-scripts
-Practise of Cadence smart contracts, transactions, and scripts
+Practise of Cadence smart contracts, transactions, and scripts.
+I was running these in https://play.onflow.org/local-project

+---

 **0x01_HelloInconfido.cdc** is just a Smart Contract that will return a String